Niederreiter cryptosystems using quasi-cyclic codes that resist quantum Fourier sampling: Niederreiter cryptosystems and Quasi-Cyclic Codes

 \section{Niederreiter cryptosystems and Quasi-Cyclic Codes}

 In this section we describe our Niederreiter cryptosystem which uses quasi-cyclic error correcting codes (QCC).
 Quasi-cyclic codes are a generalization of cyclic codes, codes where code-words are closed under right shifts.
 Since quasi-cyclic codes are a generalization of cyclic codes they can be expressed as nice algebraic objects.
 For more on QCC we refer Gulliver~\cite{Gulliver_thesis} and for algebraic structures of these codes to the work of Lally and Fitzpatrick~\cite{Lally}.
 An important underlying structure of a QCC is circulant matrices.
-Circulant matrices are a building block of quasi-cyclic codes. \begin{definition} Circulant matrix: An $n \times n$ matrix $C^\prime$ over a field $F$ is called circulant if every row, except for the first row, is a circular right shift of the row above that. \end{definition} A typical example of a circulant matrix is
+Circulant matrices are a building block of quasi-cyclic codes. \begin{definition} Circulant matrix: A $d \times d$ matrix $C^\prime$ over a field $F$ is called circulant if every row, except for the first row, is a circular right shift of the row above that. \end{definition} A typical example of a circulant matrix is

-It is known that a circulant matrix over a field $F$ can be represented by its first row, as a polynomial of degree $n-1$ which is an element of the ring $F[x]/(x^n-1)$.
+It is known that a circulant matrix over a field $F$ can be represented by its first row, as a polynomial of degree $d-1$ which is an element of the ring $F[x]/(x^d-1)$ and denoted by $f_{C^\prime}$ and called the representer polynomial.
 In this paper, we define the \emph{multiplicity} of a field element $a$ in $C^\prime$ as the number of times it appear in the first row of $C^\prime$.
 Multiplicity can be zero.
 For more on circulant matrices we refer to Davis~\cite{Davis}.
+An \emph{unique element} is an element in the first row of $C^\prime$ of multiplicity one.